jondeaton/Lisp/Readme.md

 - ~~Closure partial application~~
 - ~~Empty expression is not invalid~~
 - ~~Signal handler in REPL (to exit gracefully with garbage collection)~~
+- Make a Lisp interpreter struct/object for abstraction
 - Allow for REPL to run from any file descriptor
-- Proper error reporting on file reading
+- Proper error reporting on file reading and malloc failure
 - Specify lisp history file
 - Verbose logging functionality with CLI flag
 - Y combinator tests